8 thought to be North Korean fishermen wash ashore in Japan

-Japanese police said Friday they are investigating eight men found on Japan's northern coast who say they are from North Korea and washed ashore after their boat broke down.
+Japanese authorities were investigating Friday eight men found on Japan's northern coast who say they are from North Korea and washed ashore after their boat broke down.

+Investigators believe the men are not defectors and wish to return home, according to Japanese media reports.

-Akita prefectural police found the men late Thursday after receiving a call that suspicious men were standing around at the seaside in Yurihonjo town.
-Police said they also found a wooden boat at a nearby marina.
+Akita prefectural police said they found the men late Thursday after receiving a call about suspicious people standing around at the seaside in Yurihonjo town.
+Police also found a wooden boat reportedly carrying squid at a nearby marina.

-Police said the men were in good health and spoke Korean.
-They identified themselves as North Koreans who were fishing before the boat broke down and washed ashore.
+Police said the Korean-speaking men were in good health and identified themselves as North Koreans who were fishing before the boat broke down and washed ashore.
+The boat carried a sign saying "Chongjin," possibly related to a major port city on North Korea's eastern coast, Kyodo News agency reported.

-The investigation underway will include the possibility of illegal fishing, Chief Cabinet Secretary Yoshihide Suga told reporters.
+Chief Cabinet Secretary Yoshihide Suga said the investigation, which was to include the possibility of illegal fishing, was still continuing.
+He said police were still inspecting the boat.

+Suga said government officials were carefully studying how to handle the case.

-A week earlier, the Japanese Coast Guard rescued three North Korean men from a capsized fishing boat off Japan's northern coast.
+A week earlier, the coast guard rescued three North Korean men from a capsized fishing boat off Japan's northern coast.
 They were transferred hours later to another North Korean vessel that was to return them home.
+The coast guard later found three bodies of missing crew members from that boat, then four more bodies in another capsized boat believed to be North Korean.
+They were thought to have drowned.

 Japan and North Korea have no diplomatic ties and tensions are often high due to their colonial and wartime history and Pyongyang's missile and nuclear threats.

-Waters between Japan and the Korean Peninsula is known for its rich fishing ground, where poachers from North Korea and China have been spotted.
+Waters between Japan and the Korean Peninsula are known to be rich fishing grounds, where poachers from North Korea and China have been spotted.

 Wreckage believed to be North Korean boats regularly washes ashore in northern Japan during winter due to seasonal winds.